Agricultural Literacy Curriculum Matrix

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-An Indoor Garden If you have space (or optimally a greenhouse), students could plant an indoor garden.
-Selecting the appropriate plants for this would be key.
+Grow an indoor garden.
+If you have space (or optimally a greenhouse), students can plant an indoor garden.
+Selecting the appropriate plants is important.
 Many plants will grow well in containers.
-Usually, larger containers are much better than small ones.
-Some of the herbs (such as parsley, chives, or cilantro) and some lettuces may grow well.
+Usually, larger containers are better than small ones.
+Herbs, such as parsley, chives, or cilantro, and lettuces typically grow well.
 If the site gets enough sun, pepper plants may grow well in a large container.
 Students can find out more about container gardening through online research.
 Have students work together to plan the garden, plant the garden, and maintain the garden.

-An Outdoor Garden If students are interested and there is an appropriate space, consider planning and planting a school garden.
-This could be a container garden if it isn’t feasible to prepare the soil for a regular garden.
+Grow an outdoor garden.
+If there is an appropriate space, consider planning and planting an outdoor school garden.
+This could be a container garden if it isn’t feasible to prepare the soil for an in-ground garden.
 Seek volunteer help from parents to prepare the soil.
-Have students plan the garden, taking into consideration the space available, the local climate, the amount of time available, and so forth.
+Have students plan the garden by taking into consideration the space available, the local climate, the amount of time available, and so forth.

 Suggested Companion Resources

 - Is There Ever Too Much of a Good Thing?
 (Activity)